 With over 50 national champions, 6 Kentucky Derby winners, 7 Preakness Stakes winners, 6 Belmont Stakes winners, 26 Breeders’ Cup champions, and 6 Horses of the Year, it’s no secret that this area values our equine friends.
 Which is why they deserve the best when it comes to their food, shelter, and even the water they drink.

 Making fresh water available to your horse might seem like a no-brainer, but it’s not always as easy as it sounds.

 Florida has one of the best sources of water in the nation but, clean water-completely untouched by chemicals or minerals-just simply doesn’t exist in nature.
 As water trickles down through sediment and soil to reach the aquifer, it picks up impurities.
 While these substances aren’t necessarily bad for your horse (ie. minerals dissolved in water have beneficial properties), they aren’t always present in safe amounts.

 If you have a stream or pond on your property, the water may be potable, but purity is never guaranteed.
 It’s important to provide your horses with another source for clean, safe drinking water.

-If you live on city water, your county or municipality will regularly test the water and may even provide purification at the source, but if there are contaminants in the delivery lines or your properties plumbing, it could still affect the horse’s on your ranch.
+If you live on city water, your county or municipality will regularly test the water and may even provide purification at the source, but if there are contaminants in the delivery lines or your property’s plumbing, it could still affect the horses on your ranch.

-If you are like the majority of horse owner’s, however, it’s likely that you draw your properties water from a well.
+If you are like the majority of horse owners, however, you draw your property’s water from a well.
 Many wells provide pristine water, but it is important to get your water tested on a regular basis.
 Especially if you’re manure pile is located near your wellhead or at the bottom of a hill (manure piles should be placed with the flow of water in mind) or your paddocks are near a creek or stream.

 Providing horses with clean water is a great management tool to reduce the risk of sickness, promote healthy digestion, and even maintain healthy body composition.